Cross-Camera Trajectories Help Person Retrieval in a Camera Network

 Therefore, these methods require sufficient data between each camera pair to establish a complete spatio-temporal relationship, which is difficult to meet in practice.
+In the field of vehicle re-identification, Liu et al.\cite{8036238} propose a method that incorporates spatial-temporal and appearance information, where inversely proportional functions model the temporal and spatial relationships separately.
 In this paper, we model the spatio-temporal relationship of the camera network as a whole, which embeds the path distances between cameras.
-Based on this model, we can complete the construction of spatio-temporal relationship between all camera pairs with a sparse sampling of pedestrian spatio-temporal trajectory.
+Based on this model, we can complete the construction of the spatio-temporal relationship between all camera pairs with a sparse sampling of pedestrian spatio-temporal trajectory.
 In addition, the existing person retrieval methods using spatio-temporal information are mainly based on the Bayesian strategy, which requires knowing the spatio-temporal information of the query in advance, which limits the use scenario of this kind of method.
-The clustering and scattering mechanism proposed in this paper can optimize the retrieval under the condition of unknown query spatio-temporal information and is applicable to wider scenarios.
+The clustering and scattering mechanism proposed in this paper can optimize the retrieval when the query spatio-temporal information is unknown, and is applicable to a wider range of scenarios.